arevlo/scripts/README.md

 ---

-*Made with ❤️ and a lot of coffee*
+*Made with ❤️ by arevlo